Extending SaaS Applications

 ## Next Steps

-- `cds pull` latest models from your base application
+- `cds pull` the latest models from the SaaS application

 - edit [`./app/extensions.cds`](./app/extensions.cds) to add your extensions